Zap123/VRC/README.md

 Known problems:
 * Autostart of the emulator doesn't work (run manually)
-* Hotkeys are disabled as they doesn't compile in mono
+* Hotkeys are disabled as they doesn't work in Mono

 ![Screenshot on Linux](src/UbuntuCorruptor)